-With over 50 participants divided into 8 teams, our youth and adult leaders accomplished a great deal this summer working on homes in Tennessee as part of the Appalachia Service Project.
+With over 50 participants divided into 8 teams, our youth and adult leaders accomplished a great dealduring the summer of 2017, working on homes in Tennessee as part of the Appalachia Service Project.

 We host annually a Rise Against Hunger (previously known as Stop Hunger Now) event to assemble and package meals for 25,000.
 We have sponsored several children coming to the United States for lifesaving surgeries through the World Pediatric Project.
 Our Military Support Committee provides care packages and messages to our service men and women stationed around the world.